ASharpPen/Valheim.DropThat/Valheim.DropThat/ThunderstoreResources/README.md

 ## Enable debug logging.
 EnableDebug = false

-## Reloads drop table configurations when a game world starts.
-## This means if you are playing solo, you can edit the drop table files while logged out, without exiting the game completely.
-LoadDropTableConfigsOnWorldStart = true

 ## Loads drop table configurations from supplemental files.
 ## Eg. drop_that.supplemental.my_drops.cfg will be included on load.